PowerDNS/pdns/CODE_COVERAGE.md

 # Remaining Tasks

-The way our code coverage report is generated does not currently handle very well the multiple tools that are generated during the authoritative server build, and end up in the `pdns-tools` package.
+The way our code coverage report is generated does not currently handle the different authoritative server tools (that end up in the `pdns-tools` package) very well.
 Consequently the coverage report for these tools, and the related code parts, is not accurate.
 It is likely possible to pass several `--object </path/to/binary>` options to `llvm-cov` when processing the `.profdata` file.